 Can you fix crooked teeth at home?

-You may have heard of or seen people offering ways to fix crooked teeth at home, without seeing a dentist, for example by using elastic bands.
+You may have heard of or seen people describing ways to fix crooked teeth at home, without seeing a dentist, for example by using elastic bands.
 Although the cost savings may be appealing, you should always seek treatment from a professional.
 DIY treatments risk doing permanent damage to your teeth.
 Plus, without a retainer, any results are likely to be temporary.

 Summary of malocclusion treatments